firebitsbr/anonblog/README.md

 **ALSO**:

 This software is intended to host only static blogs/sites.
-This is not good software fort things like fourms, chat rooms, etc.
+This is not good software for things like fourms, chat rooms, etc.

-Also, Tor its self is vulnerable to correlation attacks, which may unmask you and your visitors.
+Also, Tor its self is vulnerable to correlation/timing attacks, which may unmask you and your visitors.
+Tor may also be vulnerable to other/unknown attacks.

 In any case, the longer a hidden service is ran, the higher its chance of being compromised is, regardless of the server software it is running.